OrianaVenture/VentureValheim/Progression/README.md

 * AutoScaleCreatures: Set to true to scale creature health and damage.
 * AutoScaleCreaturesHealth: Leave blank to use default values: 5, 10, 30, 50, 200, 500; to override enter a comma-separated list of 6 integers.
 * AutoScaleCreaturesDamage: Leave blank to use default values: 0, 5, 10, 12, 15, 20; to override enter a comma-separated list of 6 integers.
-* AutoScaleCreaturesIgnoreDefaults: Set to true to exclude all defaults (can still use yaml override).

 #### Item Scaling